AntonyThorpe/ssBootstrap3/README.md

 * Version 0.2 - upgraded to SS 3.1
 * Version 0.3 - upgraded Bootstrap to 3.1.1
 * Version 0.4 - improved styling for Userforms and sidebar menu
+* Version 0.5 - upgraded Bootstrap to 3.2.0, added a footer, and favicon/icons.

 ## License
 Provided 'as is' - have fun!
 [Bootstrap](https://github.com/twbs/bootstrap/blob/master/LICENSE) and [Boilerplate](https://github.com/h5bp/html5-boilerplate/blob/master/LICENSE.md) have their own licenses.